 The Companies House authentication code is also required when you file the Confirmation Statement with Companies House each year.
 In addition, you need this if you make any other official change with Companies House.
 Key to note, the Confirmation Statement shows statutory/legal type information, whereas the accounts show financial data.
 Such statutory information includes who the directors and shareholders are along with other details.
 The Confirmation Statement was formerly known as the limited company Annual Return.

-Besides filing with Companies House, you also need to file your company annual accounts (the full version) and company tax return with HMRC.
+Besides filing with Companies House, you also have to file your company annual accounts (the full version) and company tax return with HMRC.
 Once again, specialist software is usually used to submit and file the business tax return and accounts online, although this can be done via the HMRC website too.

 Micro company accounts (Companies House)